 What if I don't disclose all the pages of my police check, or alter the information prior to showing it to an employer?

-Most police services apply security seals to certify documents as original, and include the number of pages to ensure all available information is properly released.
+The Halton Regional Police Service applies applies an embossed security seal to each document to certify it as original, and includes the number of pages to ensure all available information is properly released.
 If a person deliberately alters the results of their police check by changing the content, it is considered Uttering a Forged Document, which is an offence under the Criminal Code.
 If we become aware this has occurred it will be investigated and charges could be laid.

 If an agency/employer has any questions about the validity of the document, they can contact us.
 Although we will not discuss the content of a person's police check due to privacy reasons, we will confirm the number of pages originally released, and advise whether or not a document may have been altered.

 I don't live in the Region of Halton, or I reside out of Canada.
-How can I get a screening check?
+How can I get a Police Record Check?

-The Halton Regional Police Service provides screening checks only for residents of the Region.
+The Halton Regional Police Service provides Police Record Checks only for residents of the Region.
 Note that Vulnerable Sector Checks can only be done for Canadian residents residing and employed in Canada.
 As per RCMP directives, police services cannot conduct Vulnerable Sector screening for citizens living and and working outside Canada, even if the employer is a Canadian firm.

 If you reside outside Canada, you can obtain a certified criminal records check by submitting fingerprints directly to the RMCP.
 Note that this only contains information relevant to criminal convictions, if any.
 It does not include police contact information, nor a search of the pardoned database.
 More information is available on the RCMP website at: